-Scania Driver Training Combines theory and practice, covering topics such as safe and efficient driving, especially important when it comes to electrical vehicles, not only to save energy but even regenerate energy by optimal driving.
+Scania Driver Training

+Combines theory and practice, covering topics such as safe and efficient driving, especially important when it comes to electric vehicles, not only to save energy but even regenerate energy by optimal driving.
 Handles also other aspects of professional driving, always with a focus on profitability, fuel economy and reduced emissions.

-Scania Driver Evaluation An on-board device that assesses the driving style by comparing it to that of drivers operating in similar conditions.
+Scania Driver Evaluation

+An on-board device that assesses the driving style by comparing it to that of drivers operating in similar conditions.
 The result, which can be used to achieve long term improvements, is visible in the Scania Fleet Management Portal and Scania Fleet App.

+Tachograph services

-Tachograph services The fleet is monitored via the tachograph portal, facilitating compliance with EU regulations regarding driving and working time.
-A tool tha provides in-depth insights into driver activities and vehicle use, thus helping operators maximise uptime, comply with laws and regulations and meet health and safety requirements for drivers.
-Fleet management system The data collected on board the buses provides valuable insight into driving styles, productivity and economy.
+The fleet is monitored via the tachograph portal, facilitating compliance with regulations regarding driving and working time.
+It provides in-depth insights into driver activities and vehicle use, thus helping operators maximise uptime, comply with laws and regulations and meet health and safety requirements for drivers.

+Fleet management system

+Through the Scania Fleet Management Portal and the Scania Fleet App, operators can gain access to valuable insights into the performance and status of their fleet.
+The data collected onboard the coach provides valuable insights into driving styles, productivity and economy.
 This level of tracking and diagnostics can bring significant benefits in terms of increased uptime, improved safety and reduced operating costs.

+Scania Zone

-Through the Scania Fleet Management Portal and the Scania Fleet App, operators can gain access to valuable insights and reap the benefits.
-Scania Zone A position-based system for real-time vehicle adjustments in predefined zones.
-It allows operators to ensure that each vehicle stays within the set speed limits, increasing city safety and lowering fuel consumption.
+A position-based system for real-time vehicle adjustments in predefined zones.
+It allows operators to ensure that each vehicle stays within the set speed limits, increasing safety and comfort as well as lowering fuel consumption.
 Scania Zone is an optional add-on in Scania's fleet management system.

-Repair and maintenance services Having access to professional workshops and quality spare parts is key to keeping the vehicles in prime condition.
+Repair and maintenance services

+Having access to professional workshops and quality spare parts is key to keeping the vehicles in prime condition.
 Scania offers a range of repair and maintenance services.

-Scania Flexible Maintenance Uses real-time vehicle data to produce maintenance plans tailored to each vehicle's actual operation.
-This is done by continually monitoring and analysing operational data to ensure maximum uptime and schedule maintenance customised to the operations, thus increasing productivity and decreasing disruptions.
-Scania Fleet Care The fleet operator receives a dedicated Fleet Manager from Scania equipped with advanced tools and systems, to optimise maintenance and prevent breakdowns based on operational data and vehicle data analysis.
-Customer workshop services A tailored collaboration service designed to facilitate for the operator by streamlining and quality assuring the workshop and workshop processes to meet Scania standards.
+Scania Fleet Care

+The fleet operator receives a dedicated Fleet Manager from Scania equipped with advanced tools and systems, to optimise maintenance and prevent breakdowns based on operational data and vehicle data analysis.

+Customer workshop services

+Tailored collaboration services designed to facilitate workshop services for the operator by streamlining and quality assuring the workshop and processes to meet Scania's high standards.

+Financial services

+Flexible financing and insurance solutions that match operational needs, tailored to provide predictable costs and manageable risks - over the entire lifecycle of the vehicles.

+Scania Financing

+Tailored solutions for financing expansion or fleet renewal.
+Supported by professional knowledge of transport business financing and optimised for the local tax and legal environment.

+Scania Insurance

+Tailored solutions that, together with a claims support service and Scania Assistance, will help get the vehicle back on the road quicker, safeguarding uptime - and peace of mind.

+Scania's data API's comply with the rFSM standards 1.x and 2.x.